xlnx/myrpg/README.md

 This function is marked as returning `Option<ValueType>`, in case some node doesn't return anything.
 As a result, this function has it's default behaviour: expand all child ASTs and return the last's value.

-Note that current AST node will be automatically destructured into childs, so the function parameters must match your production declaration, e.g:
+Note that current AST node will be automatically destructured into children, so the function parameters must match your production declaration, e.g:
 ```rust
 Expr "+" Term => |lhs, _, rhs| -> _ {
 	Some(lhs.gen().unwrap() + rhs.gen().unwrap())